 Perceived obstacles in establishing centralized RevOps

 - Goals.
 Setting up a centralized RevOps function means putting forth joint goals instead of siloed tactics from each department.
 In turn, a lack of shared operational goals and a lack of current collaboration levels are the most cited concerns.
-In addition, if there currently isn’t a strong relationship with other operational teams, often there’s a sensitivity on aligning on shared goals, and in doing so, actually removing goals and objectives that an operations team currently focus on.
+In addition, if there is currently not a strong relationship with other operational teams, often there’s a sensitivity on aligning on shared goals, and in doing so, actually removing goals and objectives that an operations team currently focuses on.

 - Authority.
 Functional leaders not wanting to lose authority is often brought up as an obstacle when discussing RevOps.
-This response is primarily driven by functional leaders that equate the number of direct reports they have to status and prestige, and as such, RevOps risks reducing their stature.
-There is also a concern that RevOps may limit ones their career trajectory because if there’s only one head of sales, marketing, and customer success operations, there’s only one senior position for “operations” when there would have been three (head of sales ops, head of marketing ops, head of customer success ops) previously.
+This response is primarily driven by functional leaders that equate the number of people reporting to them to their status and prestige.
+As such, RevOps risks reducing their stature.
+There is also a concern that RevOps may limit a person’s career trajectory because if there’s only one head of sales, marketing, and customer success operations, there’s only one senior position for “operations.”

 Actual obstacles in establishing centralized RevOps.

 The challenges that you perceive, however, are not necessarily the actual challenges–or to the severity, you might suspect.
 It’s one thing to watch someone run in a marathon, but it’s quite another to train and do it yourself.
-So, what are the actual biggest obstacles in Setting up RevOps.
-To draw then out these are the two most significant issues flagged by companies that have actually established a centralized revenue operations team function.
+So, what are the actual biggest obstacles in setting up RevOps?
+After examination, these are the two most significant issues flagged by companies that have actually established a centralized revenue operations team function.

 - Value definition.
 Difficulty articulating the value of RevOps is more of an issue than anything else.
 Despite the fanfare, the newness of this function is like owning a cell phone in 2002 vs 2020.
 Selling RevOps to senior executives is difficult because more often than not, they’re less knowledgeable on the organization’s operational backbone than you are.
 To help them understand, try using presentations and reports that help support your business case.
-Also, look to peer leaders in other organizations, which have rolled out revenue operations, speaking to the business benefits along with what their transition looked like.
+Also, look to peer leaders in other organizations that have already rolled out revenue operations.
+Ask them about the business benefits and what their transition looked like.

 - Collaboration.
 Fear of the unknown is a common obstacle.
 How will team members like working with the other operations staff members?
 While the fear of not collaborating with new people is present, it’s not a deal-breaker.
 Simply start by introducing the teams to each other more and more beforehand.
 Have people sit in on meetings with another team to observe and learn from them.
-Sit the teams closer to each other so they can naturally run into each other more often and organically start a dialogue.
+Sit the teams closer to each other so they can naturally run into each other more often to organically start a dialogue.
 Furthermore, a change in the culture is, fortunately, less of an issue.
-And as for getting executives on board, it goes back to the issue I flagged above – articulating the value impact of a centralized RevOps function, and that comes down to your ability to make a business case and a defensible transition plan.
+And as for getting executives on board, it goes back to the issue I flagged above – articulating the value impact of a centralized RevOps function.
+That will come down to your ability to make a business case and a defensible transition plan.